Jeremy Shada: Life and career

 Shada began acting at the age of seven, soon after moving to Los Angeles with his family.
 He was inspired to act by his older brother, actor Zack Shada.

 Shada initially appeared in commercials.
 Later on, he began auditioning for voice acting and theatrical performances, taking advice from a voice-over agent.
 His first live-action theatrical role was as Young Kurt Diamond in No Rules.
 He has since appeared in additional live-action and voice acting roles, such as playing young Charlie Pace in childhood flashbacks on Lost.

 In 2009, Jeremy Shada's agent approached him with the idea of auditioning for the role of Finn in Adventure Time; his brother Zack had been the original voice of Finn (originally named Penn) in the pilot episode of Adventure Time three years prior.
 After viewing the pilot on YouTube, Shada matched his voice with the voice of his brother in auditions with Adventure Time creator Pendleton Ward and the show's producers, which earned him the role.

 In 2012, Shada joined the cast of Nick Cannon's sketch-comedy series, Incredible Crew.
 In June 2012, to promote Incredible Crews 2013 premiere, Cartoon Network released a music rap video titled "Running Errands with My Mom" which features Shada performing and rapping the lyrics.
 The video has since generated over one million views.

 Due to his acting career, Shada was homeschooled.

 Musical career

 Along with his brother Zack, Shada is a member of the pop-punk band Make Out Monday, which was formed in 2014.
 The band performed at the 2014 San Diego Comic-Con.

 Personal life

 On March 8, 2020, Shada married Carolynn Rowland, a company dancer with Los Angeles Ballet.
-Their son was born in August 2024.
+Their first son was born in August 2024, and their second son was born in June 2026.